-My research mainly aims at integrating macroecological knowledge in large-scale conservation analyses.
-Part of my research is dedicated to the understanding of macroecological patterns themselves, both at the intra- and inter-specific, and at the community level.
+Part of my research is dedicated to the understanding of macroecological patterns and processes across space, time and taxa.
 I am interested in how species life history traits covary, and how to use these information for predictive purposes.
 I am also interested in understanding to what extent observed macroecological patterns are distorted by anthropogenic impact.

 Large-scale conservation assessments

 We are interested in many aspects of species spatial ecology, especially those with strong relevance for conservation biology, such as home range, population density and dispersal.
-I am fascinated by dispersal process in animals, and I have researched the ecological correlates of dispersal distance in mammals, their ability to shift their range under climate change scenarios, and functional connectivity.
+I have researched the ecological correlates of dispersal distance in mammals, their ability to shift their range under climate change scenarios, and functional connectivity.
 I also research the biological and environmental drivers of population density, and predictive methods to estimate species abundance and biomass.